42-LMann/42-LMann/README.md

     - Reading: Currently "lost Connection" by Johann Hari
     - Netball: Mixed B grade
-    - Gaming: Currently Total War Warhammer 2
+    - Gaming: factorio

 # Current Projects

-This Git account will host a combination of 42 projects that are concurrent (finished and work in progress (WiP)) as well as side hustle projects (most will be work in progress (WiP)).
+This Git account will host a combination of 42 projects that are concurrent (finished and work in progress (WiP)).

 ## Primary 42 Project
-    - Born2Beroot
-    - ft_printf(being evaluated)
+    - Philosophers

-## Secondary Projects
-    - Bug Tracker (using functions within libft and printf) that can be operated through the bash
-        - creating sub functions (fprintf, fopen, fclose)

 The 42 projects will be avaliable for your viewing, I just ask for you to not out right plagiarise and ask before hand for the larger projects.
-The side hustle projects will be released to the individual upon request.

 Contact details